Pintu0504/Pintu0504/README.md

 - 👋 Hi, I’m Pintu kumar
 - 🌱 I’m currently Working as MTS@Oracle in Cloud Infrastructure.
 - 👀 I’m interested in Full stack Web development using MERN stack.
-- 💞️ I’m currently learning Spring boot using Java, DevOps, Kubernetes.
+- 💞️ I’m currently learning Design patterns and its uses while Designing scalable applications.
 - 📫 You can reach out to me- pin205kmr@gmail.com